afalenski/frl-wordpress/_pages/events.md

   https://foodrisklabs.bfr.bund.de/index.php/events/
 published: true
 ---
-<p style="text-align: left;">Below, events on which tools from the <a href="http://www.bfr.bund.de/en/home.html" target="_blank">Federal Institute for Risk Assessment</a> were presented are shown.
+<p style="text-align: left;">Below, events on which tools from the <a href="http://www.bfr.bund.de/en/home.html" target="_blank" rel="noopener noreferrer">Federal Institute for Risk Assessment</a> were presented are shown.
 For additional events (with German as presenting language) please have a look at the <a href="https://foodrisklabs.bfr.bund.de/index.php/veranstaltungen/">German webpage</a>.</p>

+<h4>BfR-Training STEM-Workshop</h4>
+(6.02.2017-07.02.2017 in Berlin, Germany)

+<a href="https://foodrisklabs.bfr.bund.de/index.php/events/bfr-training-stem-workshop/" target="_blank" rel="noopener noreferrer">Programme</a>
 <h4>Baltic Countries 2016 Workshop on Crisis preparedness</h4>
 (15.03.2016 - 17.03.2016 in Riga, Latvia)
 <a href="https://foodrisklabs.bfr.bund.de/index.php/baltic-countries-2016-workshop/">Programme</a>